EQuS/bosonic/README.md

 **Core Devs:** [Shantanu A. Jha](https://github.com/Phionx), [Shoumik Chowdhury](https://github.com/shoumikdc)

 This package was initiall developed without JAX in the fall of 2021.
-Then, `bosonic-jax` was rebuilt on JAX in early 2022.
+Then, `bosonic` was rebuilt on JAX in early 2022.
 This package was briefly announced to the world at APS March Meeting 2023 and released to a select few academic groups shortly after.
 Since then, this package has been open sourced and developed while conducting research in the Engineering Quantum Systems Group at MIT with invaluable advice from [Prof. William D. Oliver](https://equs.mit.edu/william-d-oliver/).

 ## Citation